Ollie-Judge/colour-memory-game/README.md

 * Error found on line 36, attribute type not allowed on element div at this point
 * Error found on line 40, attribute type not allowed on element div at this point

-* all of these errors have been fixed by changing the type to a data type
+* All of these errors have been fixed by changing the type to a data type

 #### HTML corrected